dibalokechanda/dibalokechanda.github.io/_posts/2023-09-05-a-reference-guide-to-pytorch-tensor-manipulation-blog.md

 toc: true
 ---

 Every now and then I will come across a tensor manipulation method in Pytorch or some piece of code in Pytorch and think "I wish I had known about this earlier".
 Then after one or two days completely forget about that thing.
-This article is a reference for such useful Pytorch code snipptets.
+This article is a reference for such useful Pytorch code snippets.

 ## Code organization

 ### Separate Trainer class to train model

 I usually write the training portion of the code in `main.py` file.
 But a much better approach is to have a separate trainer class to train the model.
-You can have additional functions like  `store_values` to store different metrices  and outputs (for example embeddings) from the model.
+You can have additional functions like  `store_values` to store different metrics and outputs (for example embeddings) from the model.
 You can also provide an additional variable like `train_log=['True',20]` which will decide if you should log the training metrics and how frequent the training logs should be.
-For some model training it does not make sense to log metrices after every epoch.
+For some model training, it does not make sense to log metrics after every epoch.
 Finally, you can return the trained model in the `train` function.

 ```python